Online Safety Support for Parents

 This year we have taken part in Safer Internet Day and launched our new ‘Digital Leaders.’

 We have joined forces with our local O2 Guru who is also willing to give help and advice.

 We have held parent workshops in school – NSPCC ‘Keeping Safe online’ and O2 ‘Apps’

 Please check back to see what the Digital Leaders have been up to.

-Mrs Howes is our Online Safety Lead.
-If you have and questions or would like further advice, please do not hesitate to contact her.
+Mr Tunn is our Online Safety Lead.
+If you have and questions or would like further advice, please do not hesitate to contact him.